AwalaApp/network-website/service-providers/index.md

 - Get answers to queries like "coronavirus symptoms" using [DuckDuckGo Instant Answers](https://help.duckduckgo.com/duckduckgo-help-pages/features/instant-answers-and-other-features/).
 - Send and receive money -- including cryptocurrencies.

-We're now inviting developers to prototype services, and we expect Awala to become _generally available_ by the end of 2024, as it needs to undergo stringent testing and assessments before it can be deemed safe for at-risk users.

 Whether you're an individual or an organisation, we're here to support you in your journey to adopt Awala.
 Select one of the following options to learn more, and don't hesitate to post any questions/feedback on [our forum](https://community.awala.network/) -- we'd even love it if you stopped by to say hi!

 <div class="buttons is-centered">